Rivermate | Bosnie-Herzégovine landscape

 Standard Working Hours and Workweek

 The standard full-time working hours in Bosnia and Herzegovina are set at 40 hours per week.
 This is typically structured as an eight-hour workday, five days a week.
-However, labor laws allow for variations in the distribution of these hours across the workweek, provided the total weekly limit is not exceeded.
+However, the law allows for flexibility in distributing these hours across the workweek, provided the average weekly hours do not exceed the statutory limit.

 Overtime Regulations and Compensation